Donald Duart Maclean and Guy Francis de Moncy Burgess

 Burgess sunbathing in Russia and making the best of a place he hated.

 Ian Fleming’s first James Bond novel was written in 1952, the year after Burgess and Maclean’s defection.
-In it, James Bond has a crisis of confidence perhaps for the first and last time:
+In it, James Bond has a rare crisis of confidence:

 This country-right-or-wrong business is getting a little out-of-date,” he says, “Today we are fighting Communism.
 Okay.
 If I’d been alive fifty years ago, the brand of Conservatism we have today would have been damn near called Communism and we should have been told to go and fight that.
 History is moving pretty quickly these days and heroes and villains keep on changing parts.

-The ‘Third Man’ Kim Philby at a press conference in 1955 after he had been accused of being an associate of Burgess and Maclean in parliament.
-He shows the confidence and extraordinary charm that enabled to keep undercover for so long.
+The ‘Third Man’ Kim Philby at a press conference in 1955 after he had been accused in Parliament of being an associate of Burgess and Maclean.
+He shows the confidence and extraordinary charm that enabled him to keep undercover for so long.
 He defected to Russia from Beirut in 1963 and died in 1988 of heart failure.
 While in the Soviet Union he had an affair with Melinda Maclean.

 The ‘Fourth Man’ Anthony Blunt being interviewed by Richard Dimbleby as the Surveyor of the Queen’s Pictures.
 Blunt was one of the first people to search Burgess’s flat after he had absconded enabling him to remove any incriminatory material.